preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates/index.rst

 Allowing authors to add shapes
 -------------------------------
-Not that you can allow authors to add new shapes even when using a Process Template.
+Note that you can allow authors to add new shapes even when using a Process Template.

 To make it possible for an author to draw shapes, select "Freeform" in the list.

+**Important Note!** If the author should be able to adde clickable areas to a bckground image, the Process Template must contain Freeform.

 .. image:: process-templates-freeform.png